 Item No. Item title Lead Action Required Action Implemented Due Date 2021/22 Actions GBP/2122/ 054 Joined Up Care Derbyshire Board Update - May 2021 Helen Dillistone It was requested that a Governing Body Development / Transition Session be planned to ensure that Governing Body members are sufficiently sighted on the measures being taken to address the health inequalities in Derbyshire; Dr Robyn Dewis and Dean Wallace will be requested to provide input into this session.
-October 2021 GBP/2122/ 099 Presentation - NHS People and Culture Development Linda Garnett It was enquired how many additional nurses and doctors have been put in place in Derbyshire over the last 2 years, nett of retirement. numbers.
+To be scheduled in for the October Session October 2021 GBP/2122/ 099 Presentation - NHS People and Culture Development Linda Garnett It was enquired how many additional nurses and doctors have been put in place in Derbyshire over the last 2 years, nett of retirement.
+LG agreed to provide feedback on actual numbers.
 September 2021 GBP/2122/ 102 Joined Up Care Derbyshire Board Update - July 2021 Dr Chris Clayton The Governing Body requires assurance around the smooth transition of the Glossop boundary situation; an overview of the issues and how they are being tackled was requested.
 CC agreed to provide a formal report Agenda item for September.
 Item complete